ZiadTaha62/js-yaml-extended/README.md

 #### WrapperYAMLException

 Error object when yaml-extend resolve error is thrown.
-One of the down sides of being a wrapper is inability to gether error details (exact line, positions... of the error). but error messages contains the file path along with incorrent interpolation.
+One of the down sides of being a wrapper is inability to gether error details (exact line, positions... of the error), so mark is replaced by filepath.

-- `constructor(err: string)`
-  WrapperYAMLException class constructor
+- `constructor(reason?: string, filepath?: string, name?: string)` WrapperYAMLException class constructor
+  `reason`: Reason of the error.

+- `toString(compact?: boolean) => string`
+  Method to convert Error object into string.
+  `compact`: Boolean to indicated if output error string should be compacted.
-  `err`: Thrown error.
+  `returns`: Stringified error.

+- `name: string`
+  Logical name of the YAML string where error is thrown.

+- `reason: string`
+  Reason of the error.

 - `message: string`
   Message of the error.

+- `filepath: string`
+  Filesystem path of the YAML file where error is thrown.

 ### Interfaces